Standard Terms and Conditions of Homecharge Non OLEV Sales*

 7 RETENTION OF TITLE

-Title to the Goods, including full legal and beneficial ownership, shall not pass to the Buyer until BP Chargemaster has received cleared payment in full: (i) for such Goods in accordance with these Terms and Conditions; and (ii) of all outstanding amounts (including interest) due from the Buyer to BP Chargemaster under this and all other contracts between BP Chargemaster and the Buyer.
+Title to the Goods, including full legal and beneficial ownership, shall not pass to the Buyer until Goods have been installed at the address specified by the Buyer and BP Chargemaster has received cleared payment in full: (i) for such Goods in accordance with these Terms and Conditions; (ii) of all outstanding amounts (including interest) due from the Buyer to BP Chargemaster under this and all other contracts between BP Chargemaster and the Buyer.

 8.1 Subject to clause 8.3, the Goods shall be covered by a 36 months repair or replacement warranty (at BP Chargemaster’s discretion) with respect to faulty parts and/or installation arising from any act or omission of BP Chargemaster.
 This warranty period commences on the date of the original installation of the Goods.

-8.2 The Buyer undertakes to promptly notify BP Chargemaster by calling BP Chargemaster’s dedicated customer service call centre (available at https://bpchargemaster.com/contact/) of any fault in the Goods and in any event within 7 days of becoming aware of such fault.
+8.2 The Buyer undertakes to promptly notify BP Chargemaster by calling BP Chargemaster’s dedicated customer service call centre (available here) of any fault in the Goods and in any event within 7 days of becoming aware of such fault.

 8.3 BP Chargemaster’s warranty does not apply in the event of a fault or damage arising from any of the following causes: